gocklkatz/kcna_prep/docs/3_Kubernetes_Fundamentals.md

 - **c-c-m**: Cloud-Controller-Manager.
 Normally found in public cloud kubernetes offerings. bridge cloud provider functionality to kubernetes.
 LoadBalancer service: use of lb in k8s results in cloud provided load balancer.

 ### Kubernetes Pods

+> - What is a pod?
+> - How to create pods (cli and yaml)
+> - How to access documentation related to pod specification (kubectl explain)
+> - How to execute a command in a running pod (kubectl exec)
+> - Pod restart policies (default value and available options)
+> - The difference between Declarative and Imperative aproaches when using kubectl
+> - How pods make use of the network namespace for a shared IP address
+> - How pods are able to communicate without the use of NAT or other complicated network setups
+> - Running multiple containers in a pod
+> - Accessing logs from a particular container when running multiple containers in a pod
+> - Accessing logs from a terminated container in a pod when running multiple containers
+> - What is a sidecar and how it could be implemented
+> - What are init containers

 ### Kubernetes Namespaces